striso/uf2-ChibiOS/README.md

 # UF2-ChibiOS Bootloader for STM32H7

-This implements USB mass storage flashing using [UF2 format](https://github.com/Microsoft/uf2), and uses [ChibiOS](http://www.chibios.com/) HAL and OS.
-It currently supports the STM32H7 microcontroller on the ST-Nucleo-H743ZI, and should be easy to port to other boards and microcontrollers.
+This bootloader implements firmware updating via USB mass storage using the [UF2 format](https://github.com/Microsoft/uf2).
+It uses [ChibiOS](http://www.chibios.com/) HAL and OS.
+It currently supports the STM32H7 microcontroller on the Striso board and the ST-Nucleo-H743ZI, and should be easy to port to other boards and microcontrollers.

 This bootloader is developed for the [Striso board MPE MIDI controller](https://www.striso.org/), and borrows parts from the [STM32F UF2 bootloader](https://github.com/mmoskal/uf2-stm32f).